 Gyi KM, Hodson ME, Yacoub MY.
 Pregnancy in cystic fibrosis lung transplant recipients: case series and review.
 J Cyst Fibros.
 2006; 5:171-175.
 [PubMed]

 Report of 4 patients with CF and 6 further cases reviewed.
 There were nine live births and one therapeutic abortion.
 Although 5 babies were premature all were well at follow-up.
 Three mothers developed rejection during pregnancy and one had obliterative bronchiolitis and 3 died.
 The authors observe that although pregnancy in lung transplant recipients is feasible it is a risky undertaking.

-Dr Kim Gyi (figure 4) is a consultant respiratory physician at the Royal Brompton Hospital, London and involved with the care of the adults with cystic fibrosis and also various areas of clinical research.
+Dr Kim Gyi (fig. 11) is a consultant respiratory physician at the Royal Brompton Hospital, London and involved with the care of the adults with cystic fibrosis and also various areas of clinical research.

 Hardin DS, Adams-Huet B, Brown D, Chatfield B, Dyson M, Ferkol T, Howenstine M, Prestidge C, Royce F, Rice J, Seilheimer DK, Steelman J, Shepherds R. Growth hormone treatment improves growth and clinical status in prepubertal children with cystic fibrosis: results of a multicenter randomized controlled trial.
 J Clin Endocrin Metab 2006; 91:4925-9.
 [PubMed]

 Fig. 12 Dana Hardin.
 Healthline